-The City is seeking proposals for temporary exhibition of artwork at City Hall and one time-based component in conjunction with that exhibit.
-Apply by Wednesday, August 29, 2018 at 5 p.m.
+The City is seeking proposals for solo or group exhibitions of artwork at City Hall and one time-based component in conjunction with that exhibit.
+Apply by Wednesday, September 4, 2019, 5 p.m.

 Civic investment in public art can strengthen a city’s identity and sense of place and contribute to economic growth.
 The City of Olympia designates that one dollar per person and one percent of major City construction projects be set aside for public art.
 Projects range from small local artist projects to major installations and design teams.
 You’ll find public art all over Olympia - in our neighborhoods, parks, public buildings, and streets!

 Olympia's public art is inspiring, thought-provoking, functional, and inclusive.
 Our goal is a public art program that is woven into the community and our daily lives.

 Olympia has an amazing public art collection of over 100 pieces, as well as a rotating exhibition of loaned sculptures at Percival Landing, artistic wraps on may of our traffic control boxes, and a variety of murals throughout the City.